-My story, Jonelle Crosse, is featured in the new Fantastic Detectives anthology.
-The heroine, Jonelle Crosse, is a “cleaner,” or trouble-shooter, for the Office of Thaumaturgical Purity, which means she cleans up magical messes like escaped demons, dangerous artifacts, etc. The story is set in my loosely connected Thousand Kingdoms series.
+My new novelette Jonelle Crosse is being published in book (and ebook) form on Leap Day, February 29, 2024.
+The heroine is a “cleaner,” or trouble-shooter, for the Office of Thaumaturgical Purity, which means she cleans up magical messes like escaped demons, dangerous artifacts, etc. The story is set in my loosely connected Thousand Kingdoms series.

 This is an excerpt from Chapter 2, as Jonelle learns more about her latest case.